tmkasun/solar-hybrid-inverter-monitor/README.md

 ## Install
 Most of the Raspberry pi & Orange Pi variations doesn't come with `pip` pre-installed, Hence we have to run this
+- > Use the installation methods specify in the [official doc](https://pip.pypa.io/en/stable/installation/)
-- > sudo apt-get install python3-pip
+- > or use `sudo apt-get install python3-pip`

 Install the Python USB communication library
 - > python3 -m pip install pyusb